Images of locally finite $\mathcal{E}$-derivations of bivariate polynomial algebras: Introduction

-Zhao proved the LFED conjecture for finite dimensional algebras ~\cite{zhao20171} and algebraic derivations and $\mathcal{E}$-derivations of integral domain of characteristic zero~\cite{zhao2018}.
-The LFED conjecture was also established for Laurent polynomial algebra in one or two variables by Zhao~\cite{zhao20172}, the field $K(X)$ of rational functions, the formal power series algebra $K[[X]]$ and the Laurent formal power series algebra $K[[X]][X^{-1}]$ by van den Essen and Zhao~\cite{vanden2018}.
+The LFED conjecture has been proved for some special cases.
+Zhao proved the LFED conjecture for finite dimensional algebras ~\cite{zhao20171} and for algebraic derivations and $\mathcal{E}$-derivations of integral domains of characteristic zero~\cite{zhao2018}.
+The LFED conjecture was also established for the Laurent polynomial algebra in one or two variables by Zhao~\cite{zhao20172}, the field $K(X)$ of rational functions, the formal power series algebra $K[[X]]$ and the Laurent formal power series algebra $K[[X]][X^{-1}]$ by van den Essen and Zhao~\cite{vanden2018}.

 The LFED conjecture for polynomial algebras is the most interesting case, but few results are known.
 The LFED conjecture for the univariate polynomial algebra $K[x]$ was proved by Zhao~\cite{zhao2017}.
-For $K[x,y]$, the case of derivations was proved by van den Essen and others (Theorem~\ref{thewz}), but the case of $\mathcal{E} $-derivations is unknown.
+For $K[x,y]$, the case of derivations was proved by van den Essen et al.\@ (Theorem~\ref{thewz}), but the case of $\mathcal{E} $-derivations remained unknown.
 For polynomial algebras in three variables, the conjecture was verified for some locally nilpotent derivations ~\cite{liu2019,sun2021} and linear derivations and $\mathcal{E}$-derivations ~\cite{tian}.
 For general $K{[X]}$, the conjecture was proved for diagonal derivations and $\mathcal{E}$-derivations, and for monomial-preserving derivations in~\cite{vanden2010,vanden2017}.

 The aim of this paper is to present an analogue of Theorem~\ref{thewz} for $\mathcal{E}$-derivations of $K[x,y]$ by proving the following result.

 \begin{theorem} Let $K$ be a field of characteristic $0$ and let $\delta$ be any locally finite $K$-$\mathcal{E}$-derivation of $K[x,y]$.
 Then $\IM \delta$ is a Mathieu subspace of $K[x,y]$. \end{theorem}